 Back to school

-It made me happy to see the statue with her crown as it took me back to my childhood days.
+Seeing the children with the statue took me back to my childhood days.
 The annual Marian processions would take place in the school playground which was surrounded with cherry blossom trees.
 As we sung our hymns to Mary the trees shed their petals on every breeze - like confetti.
 It added to the feeling of celebration and unity; it was a joyful thing for everyone in the church community to be singing Mary's praises together.
 Its a memory I treasure and something I wish all Catholic children could experience.

 Our Lady of Fatima's promise to us.